msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

 - Each folder inside will defined each Question-type for the App.
 Inside each question-type folder there are 2 files:
   - `ApplicationView` => Define how this question is rendered during an application in progress/edited.
   - `TemplateView` => Defines how this question is rendered during the configuration of the template of one application.
+  - `SummaryView` => Defines how the question and response given should show on the summary page (for Applicant or Reviewer).

 ### utils